 Pond Performance Requirements

-For Tiers 2, 3, and 4: Process water ponds shall be tested for leaks at least once every 5 years using the performance test described in this section.
+Tiers 3 and 4: Process water ponds shall be tested for leaks at least once every 5 years using the performance test described in this section.
 A technical report of the evaluation shall be submitted to the regional water board within 90 days of test completion.
 This periodic leak testing shall begin 5 years after NOA issuance, pond liner installation, a previous performance test, or decommissioning of a groundwater monitoring well network at the pond, whichever is later.
+The performance test, technical report of results, and associated liner modifications or repairs may be required to be completed by or under the supervision of an appropriately qualified professional in accordance with the California Business and Professions Code (BPC, sections 6735, 7835, and 7835.1).

-Facilities may use groundwater monitoring data from an active groundwater monitoring well network designed for the pond to demonstrate that the pond has not caused significant groundwater degradation instead of the performance test.
+In lieu of conducting a pond performance test, the performance test requirements may be satisfied using groundwater monitoring data from an onsite, active groundwater monitoring well network designed for the pond to demonstrate that the pond has not caused significant groundwater degradation.
 This evaluation shall be provided in the next regularly scheduled Annual Report.

-Ponds and Groundwater Monitoring
+Pond Groundwater Monitoring

-For Tiers 3 and 4: Dischargers shall comply with one of the following groundwater monitoring requirements to assess the potential impact of operating a process water pond.
-The installation of any new groundwater monitoring well shall comply with requirements in the Technical Reporting Provisions section.
+Tier 4: Dischargers shall conduct groundwater monitoring using an onsite monitoring well network designed to assess the potential impact of operating the process water pond unless the Discharger qualifies for a groundwater monitoring exemption.
+The installation of any new groundwater monitoring well shall comply with the requirements in the Technical Provisions section.

-For Tier 3 only: The Discharger shall conduct groundwater monitoring to detect potential groundwater degradation from releases from the pond as specified in the MRP if directed by the regional water board.

-For Tier 4 only: The Discharger shall conduct groundwater monitoring to detect potential groundwater degradation from releases from the pond as specified in the MRP.
+Facilities may qualify for a groundwater monitoring exemption provided all of the following criteria are met:

+The facility pond system total volume is less than 1 million gallons.
+The pond system total volume is the sum of the design capacities of all onsite process water ponds.

+The ponds are well managed and operate within the available pond capacities without process water spills (e.g., overtopping the pond, berm failures, flood inundation) and all other requirements of this General Order are met.

+The Discharger shall submit the relevant information (e.g., number and location of ponds, individual pond design capacities, average and maximum operating volumes for each pond, spill compliance record, pond characteristics and operational procedures demonstrating the pond is unlikely to spill) needed to demonstrate that the ponds comply with the exemption criteria in an NOI and/or technical report to the regional water board for approval.

+For existing ponds, the submittal shall be provided within 180 days of NOA issuance.
+However, the intent to request a groundwater monitoring exemption must be clearly stated in the application for General Order coverage and the Discharger must request a temporary postponement of the groundwater monitoring requirements in the MRP for regional water board approval.
+The temporary postponement can be for no more than 1 year from NOA issuance unless otherwise stated by the regional water board.

+For new or expanding ponds, the submittal requesting an exemption shall be provided at the time of application for General Order coverage.

+The groundwater monitoring exemption may be revoked by the regional water board if the facility no longer meets the exemption criteria; the ponds are determined to have had, or have the potential for, frequent or significant spills; or the facility has had frequent or significant General Order violations related to discharges offsite, discharges to surface waters or stormwater drainage courses, or non-reporting of violations.
+If the exemption is revoked, the Discharger shall comply with the groundwater monitoring well installation requirements and compliance schedule in the Technical Provisions section.

 Land Application Specifications

-Application of waste constituents to the LAA, on an annual basis, shall be at agronomic rates to preclude creation of pollution, contamination, or nuisance.
-An agronomic rate is the rate of application of nutrients in amounts no more than necessary to satisfy the plant nutrient demand (crop uptake), considering the crop, soil, climate, irrigation method and efficiency, and leaching fraction, thus minimizing the movement of nutrients below the plant root zone.
-Application at an agronomic rate must account for nutrient loading from all sources, e.g., process water, supplemental water, process solids, fertilizers, compost and soil amendments.
-Nitrogen application rates, for the crop being irrigated in the LAA, shall not exceed the highest crop uptake value specified in the following sources: UC Davis California Fertilization Guidelines (https://www.cdfa.ca.gov/is/ffldrs/frep/FertilizationGuidelines/), the Western Plant Health Association, 2002, Western Fertilizer Handbook, 9th edition, and/or the California League of Food Processors 2007 Manual (http://clfp.com/documents/Manualofgoodpractice/CLFP%20Manual_COMPLEE_FINAL_3-14-07%20(2).pdf).
-If none of these sources includes crop uptake values for the crop being irrigated in the LAA, the Discharger shall propose a site-specific crop uptake value (e.g., using crop tissue samples or another published reference) for approval by the regional water board.

 Irrigation water shall be applied to the LAA with distribution uniformity, considering LAA size, site conditions, soil properties, and irrigation method.